 How to make Eggy Bread

-Eggy Bread or french toast is a super simple recipe, that you can either have savory or sweet (just make sure to leave out the salt and pepper) and we have rather a lot of eggs at the moment as we have been blowing them out for easter.
+Eggy Bread or french toast is a super simple recipe, that you can either have savoury or sweet (just make sure to leave out the salt and pepper) and we have rather a lot of eggs at the moment as we have been blowing them out for easter.
+Here is the UK we don’t need to keep our eggs refrigerated.
+I hope you enjoy our eggy bread recipe.

 Ingredients: